Rozkipz/pokemonian/README.md

 Once the crawler has populated the DB, you can access the api with:
 * `curl -L 0.0.0.0:8000/pokemon/` - Gets a redirect to `/pokemon/random/` and gets a random pokemon.
 * `curl -L 0.0.0.0:8000/pokemon/{id}` - Gets a specific pokemon.
-* `curl -d '{"id":10000, "name":"randomamon", "url":"get.pokemon/10000"}' -H "Content-Type: application/json" -X POST http://0.0.0.0:8000/pokemon` - This creates a new pokemon with the data passed in from the json.
+* `curl -d '{"id":10000, "name":"randomamon", "url":"randomurl"}' -H "Content-Type: application/json" -X POST http://0.0.0.0:8000/pokemon` - This creates a new pokemon with the data passed in from the json.
 The keys must match the pokemon model object.

 Development:
 * `just debug` - Runs the crawler and API, and the crawler will output debug logs.